utnaf/ascii-stuff/README.md

 ## Wat

-It takes an image and prints on terminal it's ASCII art representation.
+It takes an image and prints on terminal it's ASCII color art representation.

 ## How